eugenioLopezRamos/slika-photography/README.md

 _admin panel front end_

 - Sort files into files and folders, right now it looks messy.
-- initial presentation of file manager is wrong (subfolders shown but files hidden)

 - Add friendly forwarding on admin pages